Amazon S3 Object Lock

 For example, suppose that you have an object that is 15 days into a 30-day retention period, and you upload a new object into Amazon S3 with the same name and a 60-day retention period.
 In this case, your upload succeeds, and Amazon S3 creates a new version of the object with a 60-day retention period.
 The older version maintains its original retention period and becomes deletable in 15 days.

-After you have applied retention periods to object versions, you can extend the retention periods.
-To do this, submit a new S3 Object Lock request using S3 Batch Operations for the object version with a Retain Until Date that is later than the one currently configured.
+You can extend a retention period after you've applied a retention setting to an object version.
+To do this, submit a new lock request using S3 Batch Operations for the object version with a Retain Until Date that is later than the one currently configured for the object version.
 Amazon S3 replaces the existing retention period with the new, longer period.
 Learn more.

 Partners